 12noon.
 Earliest check-in, 3pm.
 Guests arriving early or checking out late can store luggage and have access to changing rooms and resort facilities.

-Double rooms from $695.00, excluding tax at 11.75 per cent.
-Please note the hotel charges an additional resort fee of $20.00 per person per night on check-out.
+Double rooms from £540.92 ($698), including tax at 11.75 per cent.
+Please note the hotel charges an additional resort fee of $24.00 per person per night on check-out and an additional service charge of $16.80 per person per night on check-out.

 Rates exclude breakfast and (for guests staying in suites) an additional nightly service fee of US$15 a person.